How it Works

 Build and validate

-We build the schedule and check all 21 rules: coverage, safety requirements, fairness, and scheduling conflicts.
+Our AI builds the schedule and checks all 21 rules: coverage, safety requirements, fairness, and scheduling conflicts, and our team validates the result.

 Your review and approval